angr/pyvex/README.md

 ## Build

-For now, pyvex requires valgrind to be compiled with fPIC:
+### Compiling VEX

+First, get the VEX code.

 	mkdir ~/valgrind
 	cd ~/valgrind
 	wget http://valgrind.org/downloads/valgrind-3.8.1.tar.bz2
 	tar xvfj valgrind-3.8.1.tar.bz2
 	cd valgrind-3.8.1

+If you want to be able to VEX stuff for different platforms than what you're running on, you need to disable VEX's native code generation, as that'll just make everything crash.
+You can apply a patch to disable this:

+	patch -p1 < /path/to/pyvex/valgrind_static_3.8.1.patch

+For now, pyvex requires valgrind to be compiled with fPIC:

 	CFLAGS=-fPIC ./configure --prefix=$HOME/valgrind/inst
 	make
 	make install